Nuclear marine propulsion: Merchant ships

 Civilian nuclear ships suffer from the costs of specialized infrastructure.
-The Savannah was expensive to operate since it was the only vessel using its specialized nuclear shore staff and servicing facility.
-A larger fleet could share fixed costs among more operating vessels, reducing operating costs.
+The Savannah was expensive to operate, particularly since it was the only vessel using its specialized nuclear shore staff and servicing facility.
+In principle, a larger fleet could share fixed costs among more operating vessels, reducing operating costs.
+For this reason, there is still some interest in nuclear propulsion for merchant vessels.
+Additionally, nuclear propulsion would support decarbonization of marine shipping, which accounts for 3–4% of global greenhouse gas emissions.
+At present no nuclear ships are engaged in international trade.

-Despite this, there is still interest in nuclear propulsion.
-In November 2010 British Maritime Technology and Lloyd's Register embarked upon a two-year study with U.S.-based Hyperion Power Generation (now Gen4 Energy), and the Greek ship operator Enterprises Shipping and Trading SA to investigate the practical maritime applications for small modular reactors.
-The research intended to produce a concept tanker-ship design, based on a 70 MWt reactor such as Hyperion's.
-In response to its members' interest in nuclear propulsion, Lloyd's Register has also re-written its 'rules' for nuclear ships, which concern the integration of a reactor certified by a land-based regulator with the rest of the ship.
-The overall rationale of the rule-making process assumes that in contrast to the current marine industry practice where the designer/builder typically demonstrates compliance with regulatory requirements, in the future the nuclear regulators will wish to ensure that it is the operator of the nuclear plant that demonstrates safety in operation, in addition to the safety through design and construction.
-Nuclear ships are currently the responsibility of their own countries, but none are involved in international trade.
-As a result of this work in 2014 two papers on commercial nuclear marine propulsion were published by Lloyd's Register and the other members of this consortium.
-These publications review past and recent work in the area of marine nuclear propulsion and describe a preliminary concept design study for a Suezmax tanker that is based on a conventional hull form with alternative arrangements for accommodating a 70 MWt nuclear propulsion plant delivering up to 23.5 MW shaft power at maximum continuous rating (average: 9.75 MW).
-The Gen4Energy power module is considered.
-This is a small fast-neutron reactor using lead–bismuth eutectic cooling and able to operate for ten full-power years before refueling, and in service last for a 25-year operational life of the vessel.
-They conclude that the concept is feasible, but further maturity of nuclear technology and the development and harmonisation of the regulatory framework would be necessary before the concept would be viable.
+In November 2010 British Maritime Technology and Lloyd's Register embarked upon a two-year study with U.S.-based Hyperion Power Generation (now Gen4 Energy), and the Greek ship operator Enterprises Shipping and Trading SA, to investigate practical maritime applications for small modular reactors.
+The research intended to produce a concept tanker-ship design, based on a 70 MW reactor such as Hyperion’s.
+In response to its members’ interest in nuclear propulsion, Lloyd’s Register has also re-written its ‘rules’ for nuclear ships, which concern the integration of a reactor certified by a land-based regulator with the rest of the ship.
+In contrast to current practice, by which the designer/builder typically demonstrates compliance with regulatory requirements, nuclear regulators in future may require the operator of the nuclear plant to demonstrate safety in operation, in addition to safety through design and construction.

-Nuclear propulsion has been proposed again on the wave of decarbonization of marine shipping, which accounts for 3–4% of global greenhouse gas emissions.
+As a result of this work, in 2014 two papers on commercial nuclear marine propulsion were published by Lloyd's Register and the other members of this consortium.
+These publications review past and recent work in the area of marine nuclear propulsion, and describe a preliminary concept design study for a Suezmax tanker based on a conventional hull form with alternative arrangements to accommodate a 70 MW nuclear propulsion plant delivering up to 23.5 MW shaft power at maximum continuous rating (average: 9.75 MW).
+The Gen4Energy power module considered is a small fast-neutron reactor using lead–bismuth eutectic cooling, able to operate for ten full-power years before refueling, and remain in service for the 25-year operational life of the vessel.
+They conclude that the concept is feasible, but further maturation of nuclear technology, and development and harmonisation of a regulatory framework, would be necessary before the concept would be viable.